22 Different Types of Beetles in the UK

 The length of an adult is 20 mm.
 The male minotaur beetle is easily identifiable by its three horns resembling a bull.

-These types of beetles in the UK utilize these to protect their nest and compete with other males for the attention of females.
+In the UK, these types of beetles utilize them to protect their nests and compete with other males for the attention of females.

-There is a species of scarab beetle known as the minotaur beetle that belongs to the family of earth-boring dung beetles called Geotrupidae.
+A species of scarab beetle known as the minotaur beetle belongs to the Geotrupidae family of earth-boring dung beetles.

-They bring the feces of other animals back to their nests to feed their young, which is an important part of the process of recycling nutrients and waste.
+They bring the feces of other animals back to their nests to feed their young, which is an important part of recycling nutrients and waste.

 The heaths and moors of England and Wales are home to a sizeable population of rare beetles known as minotaur beetles.